s12wu/picam-audio-spectrum-timeline/README.md

 ## TODO
 * When deleting a video using the web interface, it doesn't delete the line from events.txt
+* Add a way to stop audio playback (currently you have to wait until the recording is over)

 ## Conclusion
 I have programmed this timeline for and directly on my RPi Zero watching a bird nesting box.
 If there is interest, I can create an automatic, convenient installation script.
 Feel free to give it a star or create an issue if you are interested.